dosullivan019/EA_Atlantis_dev/Documentation/Documentation.md

 ZM_mL | 0.000002 (MED_Zoo) |0.0001    |  Linear mortality rate of meso-zoopl, 15 deg C     d-1 (0.001)  |    0.0 - 0.09
 IZ_mL | 0.000001 |  | Linear mortality rate of ice zoopl, 15 deg C       d-1        |      0.0 - 0.04

+Seabirds are feeding predominantly on Pelagic Bacteria?
+And have no predators.

+#### 8 Feb 2021 growth of large mammals are too large
+Top Predators and large mammals are growing exponentially with no stabilisation, this is with the model running for 30 years.
+Increasing the quadratic mortality of these species to mirror the numbers in SeTas model but they continue to grow quite quickly.

+The quadratic mortality can be set to moderate levels for larger mammals and species which are not preyed on to account for competition between these species which is otherwise not included in the model.

+Large mammals - SF looking much better after decreasing KDENR but the older generations continue to grow in the staggered way - maybe try increasing mQ.
+Age Class 2-6 look ok and recruitment to age class 1 still looks a bit high.
+Halved KDENR for PNF, PNK and SK as these numbers seemed to be per female but this number reflects offspring per individual.
+Decreasing these numbers lowered the rate at which they grew but still not within 50% of the initial values.

+Top predators are only feeding on whales so increased the values on penguins, they weren't feeding on the seals so increased these to be non-zero.

+Need to review KDENR for the whales.

+Check ice-dwelling microfauna are working as expected - suggested by Beth as she couldn't see them in Olive.
+Do PPL, PDF need iron concentrations?